Kent Derricott

 Kent Derricott (ケント・デリカット, Kento Derikatto) is an actor and celebrity television personality or gaijin tarento, in Japan.
-He first learned Japanese while working as a Mormon missionary in Japan when he was 19 years old.
+He first learned Japanese while serving as a Missionary for the Church of Jesus Christ of Latter-day Saints in Japan when he was 19 years old.
 He is known as one of "the two Kents" (along with Kent Gilbert).
 Derricott was the first thing to come to the mind of Japanese when asked about Utah for a 2002 study for the 2002 Winter Olympics in Salt Lake City, Utah.

 While he has been offered celebrity jobs in the United States (such as the opportunity to be the replacement for Richard Dawson on Family Feud), he is not interested in becoming a celebrity outside Japan.
 After returning from Japan in the 1990s, Derricott started his own television production company.
 Derricott is a consultant for businesses working in or expanding to Japan and he now lives in Bountiful, Utah.
 He still makes occasional appearances on Japanese television.